praat/praat/README.md

 Then type `make` to build `Praat.exe`
 (use `make -j12` to speed this up, i.e. to use 12 processors in parallel).

+To compile Praat’s Windows edition on an ARM64 computer, install MSYS2 on that computer and run `clangarm64.exe` to get a shell.
+In that shell, run `pacman -Suy` to update and `pacman -S mingw-w64-clang-aarch64-clang` to install the build tools package.
+Move the Praat sources directory somewhere in your `/home/yourname` tree, e.g. as `/home/yourname/praats`;
+the folders `fon` and `sys` should be visible within these folders.
+If you want to build Praat's ARM64 edition, type

+    cd ~/praats
+    cp makefiles/makefile.defs.msys-arm64 ./makefile.defs

 Testing on multiple platform versions can be done with virtual machines for Windows 7 (32-bit), Windows 8.1 (32-bit), 64-bit Windows 10 (1507, 1803, 22H2) and Windows 11,
 for instance on an Intel64 Mac with Parallels Desktop.
+On an ARM64 Mac with Parallels Desktop, you can test only on Windows 11.

 ### 3.2.
 Compiling for Macintosh